OnePiePi/learn_git/readme.md

 And I will see what will happen if I change the word.

 What？I have already enter the ctrl + s?

+Git is free software distributed under the GPL.